Yandex Cloud

 • Fee for a DNS zone and DNS requests (see Cloud DNS pricing).

-• Fee for Container Registry: using the storage and outgoing traffic (see Container Registry pricing).
+• Container Registry fee for using the storage and outgoing traffic (see Container Registry pricing).

-• Fee for using the computing resources of the L7 load balancer (see Application Load Balancer pricing).
+• Fee for using L7 load balancer's computing resources (see Application Load Balancer pricing).

 • Fee for a public IP address for an L7 load balancer (see Virtual Private Cloud pricing).